basalem/Data-Science-Projects/Bank_Marketing_Advertising_Customer_Segmentation/README.md

 LinkedIN: [https://www.linkedin.com/in/mohammed-basalem/](https://www.linkedin.com/in/mohammed-basalem/)

 # Business Problem
 A marketing team at one of New York City Banks wants to launch a targeted ad marketing campaign by segmenting customers into potential groups based on given features in the data.
-In this project, I will leverage both data science and machine learning tools to perform market segmentation to assets marketing department to understand customers' spending habits develop customer oriented marketing strategies.
+In this project, I will leverage both data science and machine learning tools to perform market segmentation to assist marketing department with understanding customers' spending habits to develop customer oriented marketing strategies.

 # Dataset-Background
 The dataset contains records for credit card purchases transactions for NYC bank's customers.
 The history for those purchases records goes back for 6 months.
 The data contains 18 columns and 8950 rows where are all entries are numerical types except CUSTID which is in string format.